 We enjoyed this as a main course for two.
 But it would make an excellent appetizer to precede a special meal.
 Buttery and full of lemon flavor the dressing mix adds a sweet and savory element that will surprise your palate.
 I hope you give this one a try.

-Recipe For Lemon Butter Shrimp
+Recipe For Italian Dressing Shrimp

 And how about a tip for cooking shrimp and knowing when they’re done, after all, they come in about every size imaginable, and therefore recipes always estimate cooking times.
 Here is your general rule: